arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. label:: (div (network-value | real) (network-value | real) [... (network-value | real)])

     Division of at least two network values or real numbers.
-    The expression is evaluated from the left to right, dividing the first element by each divisor in turn.
+    The expression is evaluated from left to right, dividing the first element by each divisor in turn.

 .. label:: (min (network-value | real) (network-value | real) [... (network-value | real)])